-The TOE may be running on machines within a logical partition provided by a certified version of IBM PR/SM.
+The TOE may be running on those machines within a logical partition provided by a certified version of IBM PR/SM.
 In addition, the TOE may run on a virtual machine provided by a certified version of IBM z/VM.

-For the peripherals that can be used with the TOE, please refer to the Security Target [6], section 1.4.3.2.
+For the peripherals that can be used with the TOE, please refer to the Security Target of z/OS V1R13 [10], section 1.4.3.2.